rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3b-tekton.md

 ![pipeline-basic.png](./images/pipeline-basic.png)

-With our pipelines definitions sync'd to the cluster (thanks Argo CD 🐙👏) and our codebase forked, we can now add the webhook to GitLab `nordmart-review` and `nordmart-review-ui` projects.
+With our pipelines definitions synchronized to the cluster (thanks Argo CD 🐙👏) and our codebase forked, we can now add the webhook to GitLab `nordmart-review` and `nordmart-review-ui` projects.

 7. Grab the URL we're going to invoke to trigger the pipeline by checking the event listener route in `<TENANT_NAME>-build` project